Christos Alexiou

-Christos Alexiou (Χρήστος Αλεξίου; born 30 June 2005) is a Greek professional footballer who plays as a centre-back for Inter Milan U23.
+Christos Alexiou (Χρήστος Αλεξίου; born 30 June 2005) is a Greek professional footballer who plays as a centre-back for Super League club AEK Athens, on loan from Inter Milan U23.

 Early life

 Alexiou was born on 30 June 2005.
 Born in Athens, Greece, he is the older brother of Greek footballer Kyriakos Alexiou.

 Club career

-As a youth player, Alexiou joined the youth academy of Greek side Atromitos, helping the club's under-15 team achieve second place in the league.
-In 2021, he joined the youth academy of Italian Serie A side Inter, where he captained the club's under-20 team and played in the UEFA Youth League.
+As a youth player, Alexiou joined the youth academy of Atromitos, in his native Greece, helping the club's under-15 team achieve second place in the league.
+In 2021, he joined the youth academy of Italian side Inter, where he captained the club's under-20 team and played in the UEFA Youth League.

 International career

 Alexiou is a Greece youth international.
 During March 2022, he played for the Greece national under-17 football team for 2022 UEFA European Under-17 Championship qualification.
 The same year, he played for the Greece national under-19 football team for 2023 UEFA European Under-19 Championship qualification.